Ship trustless airdrops with zero-knowledge proofs

 Step 1: Publish Your Allocation Table

 Paste or upload a CSV with address,amount columns.
-Each row is validated, totals are computed, and the data is written to AIRDROP_YOUR_ADDRESS.AIRDROP_LIST on SXT Chain.
+Data is written to AIRDROP_YOUR_ADDRESS.AIRDROP_LIST on SXT Chain.

 Step 2: Choose Your Reward Token

 Pick the ERC-20 token claimants will receive.
-Use an existing token for a real airdrop, or deploy a demo token to test the full flow end-to-end.
+Use an existing token for production, or deploy a demo token to test the full flow.

 Step 3: Deploy the Claim Contract

-Deploy a self-contained claim contract with your reward token.
+Deploy a self-contained claim contract.
 The proof plan for your SQL query is compiled automatically and embedded in the contract.

 Step 4: Fund and Share

-Transfer reward tokens into the contract and share the claim URL with your community.
+Transfer reward tokens into the contract and share the claim URL.
 The suggested amount covers your full allocation.
-Increase it for reserves if needed.

 Important Notes